 For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
-Further, professional standards require us to also communicate the effect of the uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or dislosures, and the financial statements as a whole.
+Further, professional standards require us to also communicate the effect of the uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or dislcosures, and the financial statements as a whole.
+There were no corrected or uncorrected misstatements to the financial statements identified as a result of the audit procedures performed.